Welcome to ecpp 2022

-In the fourth week of June in 2020 the 10th European Conference on Positive Psychology (ECPP 2020) will take place in Reykjavik Iceland during the bright night season.
+In the fourth week of June and the first week of July 2022 the 10th European Conference on Positive Psychology (ECPP 2022) will take place in Reykjavik Iceland during the bright night season.
 The home of the conference is Harpa, Reykjavik´s spectacular conference and concert hall located by the harbour, downtown Reykjavik.

 The theme of the conference is “Creating a world we want to live in”.